 The Dulux Diamond Satinwood is suitable for application across a variety of surfaces including wood, MDF and even metals.
 This makes it the perfect choice for skirting boards whilst leftovers can cover anything from kitchen cabinets to door frames.

 The water-based formula retains a similar consistency to Dulux’s oil-based paints and is nice and thick.
-This makes application a breeze – especially if you’re going to be using a good quality synthetic brush.
+This makes application a breeze – especially if you’re going to be using a good-quality synthetic brush.

-The spreading capabilities is exceptional and will cover around 12m²/L. Being water-based, the paint will take just a few hours to dry and we’d recommend a re-coat time of around 2 – 4 hours.
+The spreading capabilities are exceptional and will cover around 12m²/L. Being water-based, the paint will take just a few hours to dry and we’d recommend a re-coat time of around 2 – 4 hours.

 The advanced formula ensures the finished product is protected from scratches, marks, scuffs and grease.
 This means that cleaning your skirting boards will not only be easy but will avoid any damage during the cleaning process too.

-Of course, the colour is white but it’s important to note here that unlike solvent based paints, this one doesn’t yellow over time.
+Of course, the colour is white but it’s important to note here that, unlike solvent-based paints, this one doesn’t yellow over time.

 - Tough, durable and should last you years

-- Suitable for high traffic areas without risk of scratches or scuffs
+- Suitable for high-traffic areas without risk of scratches or scuffs

 - Stain and grease resistant

-- Advanced water based technology that leaves no odour
+- Advanced water-based technology that leaves no odour

 - Quick drying means you can finish the job faster